 - contribute to discussions on Slack - this channel is not endorsed by the Apache Software Foundation, it's run by Groovy enthusiasts in the community for casual conversations and Q&A,

-- reporting issues you encounter in our bug tracker
+- reporting or fixing issues you encounter in our bug tracker

 - documenting various aspects of the language or its APIs

 - writing a blog post about some Groovy feature or your Groovy usage

 - creating or commenting on the Groovy Enhancement Proposals which describe how we make significant changes to the language

 - covering the code base with more tests to avoid future regressions,

 - and of course, by contributing bug fixes or new features

 If you encounter a problem, want to discuss a new feature, share interesting findings, and more, then the mailing-lists are the place to go to start a conversation with the Groovy developers and other Groovy users.
 Discussions on the mailing list are archived.
 It's the place to go to for all formal discussions or if you want to search the archives.